shapeshed/shapeshed.github.com/_posts/2009-11-14-weight-converter.markdown

 ## Installation

-This file pi.weight_converter.php must be placed in the /system/plugins/ folder in your [ExpressionEngine][] installation.
+For EE 1.6.x the file pi.weight\_converter.php must be placed in the /system/plugins/ folder in your [ExpressionEngine][] installation.

+For EE 2.0.0 the weight\_converter folder must be placed in the /system/expressionengine/third_party/ folder in your [ExpressionEngine][] installation.

 ## Name